glorotxa/SME/README.md

 You need to install Theano to use those scripts.
 It also requires:
 Python >= 2.4, Numpy >=1.5.0, Scipy>=0.8.

+The experiment scripts are compatible with Jobman but this library is not mandatory.

 3. Installation
 -----------------------------------------------------------------